-Next was attaching the 4″x4″ post base to the 4×4 post plus the 4x post cap to the other end (these hold the 2″x6″ that connect to the house).
+Next was attaching the 4″x4″ post base to the 4×4 post plus the 4×4 post cap to the other end (these hold the 2″x6″ that connect to the house).

 It was at this point that a Sawzall was used to cut the old porch away from the house.

-To give us an idea of different slopes, we held two 2×4’s board at a triangle to give us the look of more slopes, which helped us decide on the perfect slope.
+To give us an idea of different slopes, we held two 2×4’s boards at a triangle, which helped us decide on the perfect angle of the slope.
 We decided on an 8/12 slope for this roof with our main roof being a 6/12.

-And here is what the porch framing looked like completed.
+And here is what the porch framing looked like completed:

 FINISHING THE PORCH BY ADDING TRIM